sayan25bai10467-dev/Sayanmanna25BAI10467/README.md

-# project - Financial Expense Manager
+# Project - Financial Expense Manager
 * An object-oriented desktop application built with Python to help users track, organize, and gain insights into their personal spending for effective financial planning.

 # The Problem & Our Solution:-